 Bridge the gap between OPC data and SQL databases and get a highly efficient SQL-based Tag historian and transaction manager.
 Easily log data, call stored procedures, and synchronize data bi-directionally.

-Create beautiful, mobile-responsive industrial appications that run natively on any device type such as smartphones, tablets, touchscreens, laptops, and desktop computers.
+Create beautiful, mobile-responsive industrial applications that run natively on any device type such as smartphones, tablets, touchscreens, laptops, and desktop computers.
 It automatically adapts to fit screens of any size and orientation.

 Use this module to launch an unlimited number of powerful Ignition Vision clients anywhere on the network.
-Display charts, graphs, trends, HMI screens, and more.
+Display charts, graphs, trends, and HMI screens.

 Turn a SQL database into a high-performance time-series Tag historian.